ibm-cloud-docs/mas-ms/getting-started.md

 ## How to Create an IBMid
 {: #how-to-create-an-ibmid}

-Note: If you already have an IBMid, please proceed to [How to Register for MAS-MS Support Services](#how-to-register-for-mas-ms-support-services)
+Note: If you already have an IBMid, please proceed to [How to Register for Maximo Application Suite Support](#how-to-register-for-mas-support)

 1. To create an IBMid, click on the following link: